themegrill/flash-toolkit/readme.txt

 == Description ==
-Flash Toolkit is a companion for Flash WordPress theme by ThemeGrill This plugin registers custom post types and widgets that adds extra funtionality and features to Flash WordPress theme.
+Flash Toolkit is a companion for Flash WordPress theme by ThemeGrill This plugin registers custom post types and widgets that adds extra functionality and features to Flash WordPress theme.
 You need to download and install <a href="https://themegrill.com/themes/flash/" target="_blank">Flash</a> theme.

 Get free support at https://themegrill.com/support-forum/